Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • 15 pull-ups

-Maximize your range of motion for pull-ups and push-ups to get maximum strength results [1].
+According to studies by Sage Open Medicine, maximizing your range of motion for pull-ups and push-ups can get you maximum strength results [1].

 Bedroom WOD